K1RUN/K1RUN/README.md

 - 👋 Hi, I’m @K1RUN
 - 👀 I’m interested in Android/IOS-development, Math and Algorithms
 - 🌱 I’m currently learning Kotlin
+- 🧠 Also I used to code on Python and C++.
 - 📫 How to reach me - https://t.me/skatebird (Feel free to write ^^)